Aftab-Ahmadajk/Global-Shark-Attack-Data-analysis-Case-Study/README.md

 # **``Act``**:
 The end of the analysis involves gaining insights and providing safe measures from shark attacks to the general public who are even eager to perform recreational activities in coastal areas around the world.
 Based on the Shark attack data analysis I recommend the following safety measures that will help individuals/groups engaging in entertainment activities in marine ecosystem.
 -	Familiarize yourself with the shark species and their behavior in the areas where you plan to engage in water activities.
-Understanding their patterns can help someone to make informed decision making about when and where to swim or participate in water activities.
+Understanding their patterns can help someone to make informed decision-making about when and where to swim or participate in water activities.
 -	Don’t swim in murky water or near areas with known shark activity.
 -	Avoid wearing shiny dresses and jewelry when enter into water that could attract sharks.